 Each one of these venues, with the exception of the fitness center, sells alcohol, and they will lose money if they allow guests to bring their own.

-If you decide to purchase your own alcohol and bring it into a Vegas hotel, the safest option is to take it directly to your hotel room, be discreet about it, and not openly disclose it.
+If you decide to purchase your alcohol outside and bring it into a Las Vegas hotel, the safest option is to take it directly to your hotel room, be discreet about it, and not openly disclose it.

 Keep in mind that not all hotels provide cups or wine bottle openers.
 Some may even charge a corkage fee if you want a bottle of wine opened, so consider these things in advance to avoid unnecessary problems and additional costs.